PSU-Research-Computing/psurc-docs/source/getting_started/knowing_your_software.rst

 Testing on OS X
 ---------------

 OS X has the benefit of running a flavor of Unix and offers a package manager that has a large catalog of research software.
-Install `Xcode`_ using the App Store and set up `homebrew`_ and the `home-brew science`_ tap.
+Install `Xcode`_ using the App Store and set up `homebrew`_ and the `homebrew-science`_ tap.

 Testing on Windows
 ------------------